About the University of Portsmouth

 - Receive a comprehensive on-site orientation to study at the University of Portsmouth that will maximize the benefits of your semester/year of study.

 NOTE: US Citizens do need a visa in order to study in the UK.
 After being accepted to the program, Brockport will help guide you through the application process.
-For information about the process, visit our UK Visa page.
+For information about the process, visit the UK Visa page.

 Housing & Orientation